-The full NSABB convened times 5 times between October 2014 and January 2016.
-At these meetings the NSABB working groups provided progress updates and the full Board deliberated the issues further, consulted with various experts, and sought public feedback.
+The full NSABB convened times 6 times between October 2014 and May 2016.
+At these meetings the NSABB working groups provided progress updates and the full Board, deliberated the issues further, consulted with various experts, and sought public feedback.
 Public comments made at NSABB meetings and delivered to the NSABB in writing were carefully considered by the Board during its deliberations.
 The articles, resources, and stakeholders consulted by the NSABB and its working groups throughout this process are listed in Appendix E.

 On November 25, 2014, NSABB voted to approve a statement conveying to the USG concerns it heard regarding the implementation of the funding pause for certain GOF studies.
-66 On May 5, 2015, NSABB voted to approve its Framework for Conducting Risk and Benefit Assessments of Gain-of-Function Research.
-67 This working paper was shared for discussion by the full NSABB on January 7 & 8, 2016.
+On May 5, 2015, NSABB voted to approve its Framework for Conducting Risk and Benefit Assessments of Gain-of-Function Research.
+On May 24, 2016, NSABB voted to approve its Recommendations for the Evaluation and Oversight of Proposed Gain-of-Function Research (this document).